Jan Plobner

-Jan Plobner (born 26 March 1992) is a German politician for the SPD and since 2021 member of the Bundestag, the German federal parliament.
+Jan Plobner (born 26 March 1992) is a German politician for the SPD and from 2021 to March 2025 member of the Bundestag, the German federal parliament.

 Life and politics

 Plobner was born 1992 in Nuremberg and studied political science and history, later completing a degree in administrative sciences.

 In 2021 Plobner was elected to the Bundestag.
 He is queer speaker of SPD in Bundestag.